M17-Project/LinHT-share/README.md

 # LinHT-share
-- Icons by Lollo from the M17 discord
 - Fonts from Ubuntu
+- Icons by [Lollo](https://github.com/LolloDev5123) from the M17 discord
+- GNU Radio flowgraphs